The American Friend: Production

 Wenders was a fan of Patricia Highsmith and wanted to make a film based on one of her novels, especially The Cry of the Owl or The Tremor of Forgery.
-When he learned that the rights to these novels, and Highsmith's others, had been sold, he met with the author, and she offered him the unpublished manuscript of Ripley's Game, which was published in 1974.
-Although he did not have the rights to do so, Wenders also incorporated elements from the previous Ripley novel, Ripley Under Ground, in the film.
+When he learned that the rights to these novels, and Highsmith's others, had been sold, Highsmith offered him the unpublished manuscript of Ripley's Game, which was published in 1974.
+Although he did not have the rights to do so, Wenders also incorporated elements from the previous Ripley novel, Ripley Under Ground.

 Disliking the title Ripley's Game, Wenders shot the film under the title Framed.
 Another title considered was Rule Without Exception.
 Wenders credits Hopper's performance and onscreen relationship with Ganz with inspiring the title The American Friend.

 Initially, Wenders wanted to cast John Cassavetes as Ripley, but he declined, suggesting Hopper for the part.
 After casting Hopper, an experienced director, Wenders decided to cast all of the gangster roles with directors, including Gérard Blain, Samuel Fuller, Peter Lilienthal, and Daniel Schmid.
-Additionally, Nicholas Ray was cast as the artist, and Jean Eustache was cast as a friendly Frenchman.
+Nicholas Ray was cast as the artist, and Jean Eustache was cast as a friendly Frenchman.

-American popular music is heard or referenced at several points in the film.
-Ripley quotes the song "Ballad of Easy Rider" from Easy Rider (1969), a film Hopper directed and starred in, and Bob Dylan's "One More Cup of Coffee" and "I Pity the Poor Immigrant".
-Zimmermann plays or sings the songs "Too Much on My Mind" and "Nothin' in the World Can Stop Me Worryin' 'Bout That Girl", both by the Kinks, in his shop; Summer in the City (1970), Wenders's first full-length feature film, was dedicated to the Kinks.
-Also, Ripley tells Zimmermann that he is "bringing the Beatles back to Hamburg," and Zimmermann quotes the band's song "Drive My Car" later in the film.